Mumax3-cQED/mumax3-cqed/README.txt

     ├── run.go (modified file)
     └── utils_extension.go (new file)

+Besides the files properly belonging to the Mumax3-cQED source code, there are some Windows script files, make.ps1 and realclean.ps1, and UNIX script file, Makefile, to compile CUDA files.

 The files under cuda folder manage the operations in the GPU and files below engine folder manage the input/output data from/to the GPU and also present the data to the user.
+To run the Mumax3-cQED binary, open a shell and run your script as:

 To run the Mumax3-cQED binary, open a shell and run your script as: